 Picture walking out to your car in the morning to go to work, but it’s gone.
 Now what?
 This can make you feel helpless or even anxious.
 You might also be wondering whether your auto insurance will cover it.

 This article will help you know what to do after a vehicle theft.
 You’ll learn which coverage protects you from theft.
-We’ll also take a look at other types of theft and whether or not your insurance will cover it.
+We’ll also take a look at other types of crime and whether or not your insurance covers them.

 Will Insurance Cover a Stolen Car?